How to find a good building inspector

 4) Complete the inspection report in a timely manner

 The inspector must be able to provide you with an inspection report within a reasonable timeframe.
 This means that it should neither be too long nor too short.
 Therefore, if the inspector offers to give you the report directly after the end of the inspection or on the same day, run quickly!

 A formal report is delivered within approximately 48 hours.
 This allows the expert to study the photos taken during the visit and to carry out further research on suspicious elements.
 Since you will have at least four days after the inspection to declare yourself satisfied, withdraw from the transaction or renegotiate the offer to purchase, there is no point in rushing.

-5) Having a professional past free of lawsuits and convictions
+5) Have a professional past that is free of lawsuits and convictions

-6) Having relevant experience and training as a building inspector
+6) Have relevant experience and training as a building inspector

 7) Be part of a professional order or an approved body

 It is not uncommon to see building inspectors who also practice the profession of engineer or architect and who must be members of the Ordre des ingénieurs du Québec (OIQ) or the Ordre des architectes du Québec (OAQ).

 A building inspector may also be part of the Quebec Association of Building Inspectors (AIBQ) or the L’Association internationale des inspecteurs immobiliers certifiés – Québec (InterNACHI-Québec), two organizations whose mission is to protect the public by supervising their members.